saeed1245/AI-Engineer-Roadmap/README.md

 ## Day 8
 Learned: built a Caesar Cipher program to encrypt and decrypt text using lists, loops, and the alphabet shift technique.

+## Day 9
+Learned: dictionaries and nesting — storing and accessing data using key-value pairs, and nesting dictionaries inside lists and vice versa.